Kattis/problem-package-format/examples/directory_structure.md

   include/
     <language>/
       - any files that should be included with all submissions in <language>
-  submissions/
+    default/
-    accepted/
+      - any files that should be included with all submissions in any other language submissions/ accepted/
       - a file/directory for each submission with final verdict AC